Must you pay the technical debt of legacy floods?

 One operator optimized a disused flood hoping to inject the extra water being produced.
 She explains her efforts to get a flood working again after years of neglect.

-Buy these submission docs now Subscribers get them for freeWhat is technical debt?
+Get details of this cool tech Subscribers get them for freeWhat is technical debt?

 Technical debt is the amount of money that must be spent to correct an oil field from the way things were done before.
 Tech debt is incurred by using shortcuts in the past.
 It is also incurred by ignoring maintenance.
 It also comes from new and changing technology.